flagbyte-art/flagbyte/README.md

 # FlagByte - Pixel Flag as Net Art

 One pixel per day for 365 days.
 The Palestinian flag in slow construction.
-You can check all the progress of this project on: https://www.instagram.com/flagbyte_palestine/
+You can check all the progress of this project on: <a href="https://www.instagram.com/flagbyte_palestine/" target="_blank">Instagram</a>

 ## Concept